martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 4.2
+The present version is 4.3??
 New features:
-- additional search methods : Uniform search around each live point and Slice Sampling
+- new data format accepted `(channel, n. counts, time per channel)`

 Previous versions are:
+ - 4.2 additional search methods : Uniform search around each live point and Slice Sampling
- - 4.1.1 New cluster recognition methods added
+ - 4.1 New cluster recognition methods added
- - 4.0.3 2D data analysis for count-type XY \
+ - 4.0 2D data analysis for count-type XY \
  Computation acceleration for the 1D case introducing a mask instead of IF condition in the likelihood \
  New ERFPEAK function \
  New example files for python analysis with pandas